DamienBlanco/Valheim-on-AWS/README.md

 Next we'll create a simple shell script that can be run to easily update Valheim.
 You can navigate to inside the Valheim install directory or simply place it in the /home/ubuntu location.

 - touch valheim_update.sh
-- echo 'steamcmd +force_install_dir /home/Ubuntu/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit' >> valheim_update.sh
+- echo 'steamcmd +force_install_dir /home/ubuntu/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit' >> valheim_update.sh
 - chmod -R 755 .
 - You can test the script by running the following command: "./valheim_update.sh"

 Next we'll be modifying the script used to start the server.
 - cd /home/ubuntu/.steam/steamapps/common/valheim - is the default used in this guide, otherwise navigate to where you installed valheim using the ls and cd commands (hidden directories need the ls -a command).
-- cp start_server.sh /home/ubuntu - This copies the shell script and places it in the home directory where we have our updater script.
-Navigate back via "cd /home/ubuntu"
+- cp start_server.sh valheim_start.sh - This makes a copy of the shell script
-- cd /home/ubuntu - Navigate back to where we saved the shell copy
-- mv start_server.sh valheim_start.sh - This renames our shell script to valheim_start.sh
 - vim valheim_shart.sh - This opens the vim editor.

 We will need to make some changes using the vim editor.
 Here is a quick guide for the commands we can use <https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started>